 Eating these listed Items to avoid, or anything else not listed here that is HARD, STICKY, CHEWY, OR CRUNCHY, can loosen the brackets/bands and bend/break the wires or expanders.
 Remember, you may not discover the problem until hours or days later.
 Loose brackets/bands and bent/broken wires or expanders create longer treatment times and added fees.
 So please choose your foods wisely.

-It is worthwhile to check your braces or expanders regularly to make sure nothing is bent, broken, or loose.
-In the event of a loose/broken wire or bracket, or a loose expander, please call our office immediately to arrange an appointment for repair.
+It is worthwhile to check your braces or expanders regularly to make sure that nothing is bent, broken, or loose.
+In the event of a loose/broken wire or bracket, or a loose expander, please Text or call the office immediately to arrange an appointment for repair.

-Remember, if you have any questions about dietary restrictions or good food choices, please ask us!
+Remember, if you have any questions about dietary restrictions or good food choices, please ask Dr. Held!